Thrive Endo Clinic

 see the POTS foundation website for resources: https://potsfoundation.org.au/

-Episode 3: Bridging the Gap: Why Endo Conversations Go Off Track – and How to Get Them Back, with Gynaecologist and Pain Physician A/Professor Susan Evans and Women's Health GP Dr Carmel Reynolds.
+Episode 3: Bridging the Gap: Why Endo Conversations Go Off Track – and How to Get Them Back, with A/Professor Susan Evans and GP Dr Carmel Reynolds.

 Why do so many endo appointments leave patients feeling unheard and doctors feeling stuck?
 In this episode, GP Dr Alecia Macrow and EP Cherie Noble sit down with Prof Susan Evans and Dr Carmel Reynolds to unpack why care can feel like control, why “they just want to put me on the pill” is such a common refrain in forums, and how sharp “ovary pains” aren’t always what they seem.